 MSI RX 580 Gaming X 8G

 MSI RX 560 4G Aero ITX

 Thanks again to MSI for providing the hardware.
-All the updated testing was done with the latest Nvidia and AMD drivers at the time, Nvidia 390.77 and AMD 18.1.1.
-Nvidia's GPUs are currently the better choice for Fortnite, though if you have an AMD card you don't really need to worry—just drop settings down a notch or two and you should be fine.
-Now all we need to do is wait for graphics card prices to return to sane levels, which may be in progress as the current cryptocurrency market appears to be heading south again.
+All the updated testing was done with the latest Nvidia and AMD drivers at the time of publication, Nvidia 417.35 and AMD 18.12.3.
+Nvidia's GPUs are currently the better choice for Fortnite, though if you have an AMD card you don't need to worry—they'll generally break 60fps at the appropriate settings just as well.